 3. A Pompadour

 A highly sophisticated and flamboyant font, A Pompadour has a retro feel which gives a distinct character to your text.
 It is available in two styles, along with letters, numbers, symbols, and accents.
 Adding this font to your design will give it a timeless quality that stands out from the rest.
-Be it a mere header text or magazine profile, A Pompadour is a font you need to spew your design with elegance.
+Be it a mere header text or a magazine profile, A Pompadour is a font you need to spew your design with elegance.

 4. Peace Sans

 Providing a peaceful personality to your text, Peace Sans is a very bold and kind font.
-It has beautiful curves and composition which makes it pleasing to the eyes, without compromising on the readability of the text.
+It has beautiful curves and composition which makes it pleasing to the eyes, without compromising the readability of the text.
 It makes your typography more peaceful and relaxing.
-It is available with a variant of different languages which drastically increases its applicability.
-You can use it for creating logos, posters, even for branding applications.
+It is available in a variant of different languages which drastically increases its applicability.
+You can use it for creating logos, posters, and even for branding applications.

 Widely popular as an athletic font, Promesh is a strong, bold, and sharp serif font.
 It has a jersey-inspired mesh texture which is the unique quality of this font that gives it the athletic appeal.
 You can use this font for sports promotions, or athletic ads.
 And in case you don’t want your font to have too much of an athletic feel, Promesh also comes with a mesh-free version that will be perfect for you.